satkukreti/Hash-Converter/README.md

 # Hash Converter

-A simple application that takes any identifiable information of a malicious file, ideally its SHA1 hash, and uses VirusTotal's API to scrape and collect either the SHA256 or MD5 alternative.
+A GUI application that takes any identifiable information of a malicious file, ideally its SHA1 hash, and uses VirusTotal's API to scrape and collect either the SHA256 or MD5 alternative.
 The goal of this project was to:

 - Create a folder selecting tool using a GUI
 - Implement VirusTotal's API to scrape and collect information